lrre-foss/toolbox/README.md

 Assortment of tools used for modifying legacy Roblox client binaries

 ```
-Roblox.Tools
-↳ Roblox.DiogenesConverter
+Toolbox
-↳ Roblox.ScriptSigner
+↳ Toolbox.ScriptSigner
-↳ Roblox.KeyGenerator
+↳ Toolbox.KeyGenerator
 ```

 ## Build

-1. Open `Roblox.Tools.sln`
+1. Open `Toolbox.sln`
 2. Run a NuGet package restore
 3. Build Solution

 ## License

-Toolbox is licensed under the [MIT license](https://github.com/orcfoss/Roblox.Tools/blob/trunk/LICENSE).
+Toolbox is licensed under the [MIT license](https://github.com/lrre-foss/Toolbox/blob/trunk/LICENSE).
 A copy of it has been included with Toolbox.